Discover more from Dr. Mercola's Censored Library (Private Membership)

 "Being an engineer by trade, I did a lot of experimenting.
 What can I eat?
 What brings back the symptoms?
 What do I have to avoid to keep the symptoms away?
 And it was a transformation that made everybody I worked with comment on what a difference they saw in me.
 It was a very quick change," he says.

-Avoiding Omega-6 Fats Is Key for Good Health
+Avoiding Linoleic Acid Is Key for Good Health

 While considered an essential fat, when consumed in excessive amounts, which over 99% of people do, LA (an omega-6 polyunsaturated fat or PUFA) acts as a metabolic poison.

 Most clinicians who value nutritional interventions to optimize health understand that vegetable oils, which are loaded with omega-6 PUFA, are something to be avoided.
-What most fail to appreciate is that even if you eliminate the vegetable oils and avoid them like the plague, you may still be missing the mark.
+What most fail to appreciate is that even if you eliminate vegetable oils, you may still be missing the mark.

 Chances are you're still getting too much of this dangerous fat from supposedly healthy food sources such as olive oil and chicken (which are fed LA-rich grains).